-2. Are the straps attacked by single-wrap or double-wrap?
+2. Are the straps attached by single-wrap or double-wrap?
 Single-wrap is easy for the average homeowner; double-wrap is very difficult.

-3. Chair and lounge frames that are double-wrapped can easily be converted to single wrap, which is what I would suggest.
+3. Chair and lounge frames that are double-wrapped can easily be converted to single wrap, which is suggested.
 If the old straps were double-wrapped and the holes are drilled on the bottom of the tubing, simply drill the holes to 1/4-inch on inside of frame.

 Custom Outdoor Furniture can custom cut your straps for you.

 Please contact Gregg Holshouser with additional questions or needs.